Why you need to write a cover letter? Isn't CV enough?

 Your cover letter should be about only two things – your strengths and how they can benefit the company.

 Write a cover letter following your CV's key statements.
 A CV with a cover letter creates the highest impact when they complement each other.

 Write one CV and cover letter for every unique job position that will ensure your CV matches the type of candidate that the company desires as closely as possible.

 Your cover letter should include only the company's contact information, your personal contact information, letter greeting, opening paragraph, body paragraph, call-to-action paragraph, and the letter closing.

 Use a few numbers.
 In the job market, numbers often speak louder than words.
-Offer some statistics to illustrate your impact – just as you have done in your targeted resume.
+Offer some statistics to illustrate your impact – just as you have done in your targeted CV.
 Numbers will show you understand what company is looking for in an employee, and that is results.

 Here's a few examples of cover letters, built with Wozber cover letter builder: